microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/typescript/5-update-manifest.md

 ## {{ page.title }}

-A default manifest describing your Skill is provided as part of the project, you can find this within the `wwwroot\manifest` folder.
+A default manifest describing your Skill is provided as part of the project, you can find this within the `wwwroot\src\manifest` folder.
 Following deployment this requires updating with the deployment URL and Azure AD Application ID. `manifest-1.0` is provided for Power Virtual Agent support only, you should use `manifest-1.1` for Virtual Assistant scenarios.

 1. Update `{YOUR_SKILL_URL}` with the URL of your deployed Skill endpoint, this must be prefixed with https.